-Seller concessions are clauses you include with your offer to buy a home that asks the seller to pay certain closing costs.
-For example, you might ask the seller to cover things like appraisal fees or your title search.
+Seller concessions are clauses in your offer that ask the seller to pay certain closing costs.
+For example, you might ask the seller to cover elements like appraisal fees or your title search.
 The seller can reject your concessions or send you a counteroffer with concessions removed.
 Limitations on the percentage of your closing costs sellers can cover varies by property type.

 Title insurance is a common closing cost.
 You buy title insurance to protect yourself against outside claims to your property.
 Unlike other types of insurance, you don’t need to pay for title insurance every month.
 Instead, you make a single payment at closing that protects you for as long as you own the home.

 Mortgages can be difficult to navigate and learning the common terminology is the first step to fully understanding your loan to complete the home buying process.
 When reading through hefty contracts, refer to our handy mortgage term glossary.